 Beet Hummus

-Beet Hummus is a versatile spread for hummus and pita, hummus appetizers, and even hummus toast.
+Beet Hummus is a flexible unfold for hummus and pita, hummus appetizers, and even hummus toast.

 Prep Time 15 minutes